top of page

 1. What are AAC Blocks?

-Autoclaved Aerated Concrete (AAC) blocks are lightweight, precast building materials made from cement, lime, sand, water, and a small amount of aerating agent.
-Known for their excellent thermal insulation, fire resistance, and ease of handling, AAC blocks are widely used in modern construction as a sustainable alternative to conventional bricks.
+Autoclaved Aerated Concrete (AAC) blocks are lightweight, precast building materials.
+They consist of cement, lime, sand, water, and a small amount of aerating agent.
+These blocks are known for their excellent thermal insulation, fire resistance, and ease of handling.
+Because of these properties, AAC blocks are widely used in modern construction.
+They serve as a sustainable alternative to conventional bricks.

 2. Key Advantages of AAC Construction

-• Lightweight – Reduces dead load on structures and lowers transportation costs.
+• Lightweight: This feature reduces the dead load on structures and lowers transportation costs.

-• Thermal Insulation – Maintains comfortable indoor temperatures, cooler in summers and warmer in winters.
+• Thermal Insulation: AAC blocks help maintain comfortable indoor temperatures.
+They keep spaces cooler in summer and warmer in winter.

-• Fire Resistant – Withstands extremely high temperatures, enhancing building safety.
+• Fire Resistant: These blocks can withstand extremely high temperatures, enhancing building safety.

 3. Construction Process with AAC Blocks